ShadowfallStudios/ALS-Community/README.md

   <a href="https://discord.gg/wYYMHFu"><img src="https://i.imgur.com/LP9bZQj.png"></a>
 </p>

+## About This Repository

+Advanced Locomotion system is built upon pretty outdated animation programming techniques of pre Unreal Engine 5 era, and I highly recommended to utilize other available locomotion systems, such as Epic's Lyra sample project.
+This repository will only receive engine compatibility fixes from now.

 ## Supported Platforms
 - Windows
 - Linux
-- Console

-*Mac and mobile platforms are not tested and supported at the moment.
+*Console, Mac and mobile platforms are not tested and supported at the moment.
 Use the plugin on those platforms with your own risk.*

 ## Features
 - Fully implemented and optimized in C++.
 Implementation is based on latest marketplace release (V4) of ALS